Fitmate-capstone/back-end-ml/README.md

 ## Notes

 If you want to deploy to google cloud you can use bucket by changing the value of the variable bucket_name.
 But if you want to run locally, you can uncomment line code 12,39,40 and comment line code 8,41,42,43,44,45.
-Also in local you need to create folder .\static\uploads in work directory.
-Lastly, you need to run back-end while trying this API.
+Also in local you need to create folder .\static\uploads and .env in work directory.
+Lastly, you need to copy configuration in .env.example to .env and run back-end while trying this API.
 If, the PORT are the same, you can change this API PORT to 5000.

 ## Model